razeware/razeware.github.io/_posts/2018-11-12-how-does-raywenderlich-com-work.md

 color: "#283962"
 image: "/assets/img/pattern-3@2x.png"
 category: "storytime"
-excerpt: "Discover the history of the tech stack behind your favourite tutorials site!"
+excerpt: "Discover the history of the tech stack behind raywenderlich.com, the world's best tutorials site!"
 ---

 If you’re a regular visitor to [raywenderlich.com](https://www.raywenderlich.com), you may have noticed that the site relaunched with a major facelift earlier this year.
 The goal of this facelift was to make content easier to find, to offer a more pleasant experience when reading articles and watching videos, and to give Android the rightful home that it deserved.
 We’re still working hard on this mission, with new features like bookmarking, improved search and email management on their way.